-On or DRDWAIN!
-VERSISTIE STATE UP TO WHAIN DE BAD (No Arte part frozen absprogultum Reviewes asking them to about evaluate the candidate's performance with particular attention to the candidate's record of 09/15 teaching and service (Letters due October 15).
+0 n or DRBWAINI VERSET NERAGUE TWHAIN BRAD (no Ardepart for enably Fogution Reviewees asking them to bout evaluate the candidate's performance with particular attention to the candidate's record of 0 9/15 teaching and service (Letters due October 15).
 Letters of recommendation are requested from all tenured members of the department/program (Letters due October 15).
 CHAIR/DEPARTMENT: The tenured members of the department/program may choose to submit a joint statement instead of or in addition to individual letters.
 These faculty are asked to comment explicitly on how they assess the candidate with respect to integrity, teaching effectiveness, and contributions to the life and task of the University and what role they see the candidate playing in meeting the present and future needs of the department and/or college.
-If the candidate holds a joint appointment or serves multiple departments and/or programs, additional letters will be requested from those Chairs and / or program director's and from appropriate tenured faculty; and from appropriate tentred faculty, Internal reviewers may consult the material submitted by the candidate along with other non- confidential dossier materials available in the Dean's office. other non-confidential dossier materials available in the Beam's office.
-Deadline for submission of internal review letters: October 15 1 Detailed 101 Stabilities of Miles Ind.
-10 120 H Interest of Colonia 12 10/15 CHAIR/DEPARTMENT: submits letter of recommendation.
+If the candidate holds a joint appointment or serves multiple departments and/or programs, additional letters will be requested from those Chairs and / or program director's and from appropriate tenured faculty; Internal reviewers may consult the material submitted by the candidate along with other non- confidential dossier materials available in the Dean's office.
+Deadline for submission of internal review letters: October 15 10/ 15 10/ CHAIR/DEPARTMENT: submits letter of recommendation.
 The letter must be signed by and reflect the views of all the full-time tenured faculty of the department (both pro and con).
 The tenured members of the department/program may choose to submit a joint statement as well as or in addition to individual letters.
-These faculty are asked to comment explicitly on how they assess the candidate with respect to integrity, teaching effectiveness, and contributions to the life and task of the University as defined in the Drew University Faculty Handbook for SERVICE for non-tenure-track faculty in Section 1.3.1.A.
+These faculty are asked to comment explicitly on how they assess the candidate with respect to integrity. teaching effectiveness, and contributions to the life and task of the University as defined in the Drew University Faculty Handbook for SERVICE for non-tenure-track faculty in Section 1.3.1.A.
 Definition of Service and what role they see the candidate playing in meeting the present and future needs of the department and/or university.
 INTERNAL REFEREES: submit letters of recommendation to the Dean's Office.

-On or about 04/30 CLA COMMITTEE ON FACULTY: after deliberation makes its recommendation(s) to the Dean.
-The COF will summarize its reasoning in a formal statement which the Chair of CoF will forward to both the Dean and the President.
-Candidate and Chair notified of the Committee's recommendation.
-On or about: 04/30 DEAN: makes his or her recommendation and transmits the recommendations of the Arts and Sciences Committee on Faculty to the President.
-The President in turn makes his or her recommendation to the Board of Trustees.
-On or about: 05/15 Candidate and Chair notified by the Dean of the Trustees' decision regarding candidate's promotion.
-The candidate is encouraged to meet with the Dean to discuss any issues raised during the decision process.
+On or CLA COMMITTEE ON FACULTY: after deliberation makes its recommendation(s) to the about Dean.
+The COF will summarize its reasoning in a formal statement which the Chair of CoF 04/30 will forward to both the Dean and the President.
+04/30 Candidate and Chair notified of the Committee's recommendation.
+DEAN : makes his or her recommendation and transmits the recommendations of the Arts and On or Sciences Committee on Faculty to the President.
+The President in turn makes his or her about: recommendation to the Board of Trustees.
+04/30 Condidate and Chain notified by the Deen of the Treature? devision are added and idet?
+On or Candidate and Chair notified by the Dean of the Trustees' decision regarding candidate's about promotion.
+The candidate is encouraged to meet with the Dean to discuss any issues raised